 Congratulations on this opportunity to restart a new life and become the best version of you.
 Support is always available.

-If you’re struggling and you need help today, call our friendly team at The District Recovery Community at 866.330.9449 and we’ll get you back on track.
+If you’re struggling and you need help today, call our friendly team at Renaissance Recovery at 866.330.9449 and we’ll get you back on track.